Vocals & more

 Jim is a musician, teacher, and podcaster who used to be a juggler.
 But instead of juggling balls or clubs, now he juggles notes.
 In addition to bass, he also plays a variety of guitars, the Japanese koto, and harp guitar.
-He plays these as a solo musician at venues around Oregon and Washington.
+He plays these as a solo musician at venues around the Pacific Northwest.

 When he’s not playing music, Jim works underwater as a tour guide aboard the USS Blueback.
 He also serves as a mentor to other musicians in the Bandmakers program and is the creator of The Acoustic Pedestrian, a podcast that focuses on bringing people together through art & other creative pursuits.

 It’s safe to say that music is Laura’s calling.
 She’s been playing keyboard since she was five, and has added skills in saxophone and backup harmony singing.
 Her talents have taken her to gigs around the Pacific Northwest, including playing with bands like Silverhill and Eli Westin.

 Laura has a BA in Music from Western Washington University in Bellingham and is currently studying Music Education at Portland State University with an eye to being a full-time music teacher.
 To help hone her teaching skills, she teaches piano for private students at home and for the Happy Valley Arts Academy.

 Aside from music, Laura spends her time being kind to animals (especially her cat) and using her Spanish speaking skills to study Spanish and Latin American cultures.
 We won’t say she’s the girl who likes Ipanema, but we might think it occasionally.

 Saxophone, flute, many others